Skip to content

 • Teams needing fast go-live.
 Teams that need to go live fast.
 Onboarding takes 4-8 weeks for high-risk accounts including compliance review.
 Setup costs $5-15k.
 Contract length is 12-24 months.
 If you need payments running in a week, BridgerPay deploys in days and NOWPayments does same-day.

 • iGaming-only companies wanting gambling expertise. iGaming-only companies that want a payment partner who understands gambling problems.
 Adyen has no responsible gaming API integration, no deposit limit tools, no player wallet, no crypto processing, and no pre-built SoftSwiss or Slotegrator connectors.
-Your account manager handles Nike and McDonald's accounts alongside yours.
+Your account manager handles Netflix and McDonald's alongside you.
 Nuvei won AGA's Payment PSP of the Year in 2024.
 Adyen did not.

 • Budget-conscious startups.
 Budget-conscious operations.
-The $5-15k setup fee, 12-24 month lock-in, 3-8% rolling reserve for 3-6 months, and $1M monthly minimum make this the most expensive provider to start with in our database.
+The $5-15k setup fee, 12-24 month lock-in, 3-8% rolling reserve for 3-6 months, and $1M monthly minimum make this the most expensive provider here to start with.
 If that capital is better spent on marketing, look at BridgerPay or even Trustly.

 Geographic Coverage